apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

 ## What We've Covered

-- Creating databases and tables
+- Creating databases and tables for life insurance
-- Inserting data into ClickHouse
+- Inserting policy and claims data
 - Basic SELECT queries
 - Filtering with WHERE clauses
 - Sorting with ORDER BY and LIMIT